cue-lang/proposal/designs/2939-modules-v3.md

 bumping major versions seems more common in configuration land, this can help productivity considerably.

-The `cue.mod/module.cue` file will need to be able to indicate a default version in case the CUE code depends on two major versions of a given module.
+The `cue.mod/module.cue` file indicates a default version of a module which will be chosen when an import path does not contain a major version, making import paths unambiguous when considered together with that file.

 For a newly added module, the tooling will choose the latest major version that has a non-prerelease version.

 ## The `cue.mod/module.cue` file